 Clinical and research interests:

-In addition to Dr Hallowell's clinical and research interest in equine cardiology, she is interested in large animal criticial care, particularly conditions causing cardiovascular and gastro-intestinal pertubations and fluid therapy.
-Additionally, she is passionate about large animal diagnostic imaging, particularly the value of ultrasound for diagnosis of disease.
-Other clinical areas of specific interest include large animal and equine ophthalmology, neurology and anaesthesia.
+In addition to Dr Hallowell's clinical and research interest in cardiology, gastro-enterology and ultrasonography, she is interested in large animal critical care, particularly relating to fluid therapy and acid-base.
+Other clinical areas of specific interest include large animal and equine ophthalmology, neurology, analgesia and anaesthesia.

 DRAPER ACE, BOWEN IM and HALLOWELL GD, 2011.
 Reference Ranges And Reliability Of Transabdominal Ultrasonographic Renal Dimensions In Thoroughbred Horses.
 Veterinary Radiology & Ultrasound : The Official Journal Of The American College Of Veterinary Radiology And The International Veterinary Radiology Association.

 TIMOTHY J. POTTER, GAYLE D. HALLOWELL, I. MARK BOWEN, 2008.
 ULTRASONOGRAPHIC ANATOMY OF THE BOVINE EYE Veterinary Radiology & Ultrasound, Volume 49, Issue 2, Page 172-175, Mar 2008,.
 49(2), 172-175

 HABERSHON-BUTCHER, JL, SMYTH, JBA and HALLOWELL, GD, 2008.
 Bile Duct Carcinoma In A Gelding Veterinary Record.
 162(9), 281-282

 Hallowell GD, Potter TJ and Aldridge B. Medical management of the bovine surgical patient.
 In Practice.
 In press.